stoyan/Sultans-of-Speed/sultans.md

 == Tim Kadlec
 http://www.timkadlec.com/
 http://calendar.perfplanet.com/photos/tim2.jpg
 Tim is an independent Web developer living in northern Wisconsin with his wife and three daughters.
-He is very passionate about the Web and can frequently be found speaking about what he’s learned at a variety of Web conferences.<br><br>He wrote <a href="http://implementingresponsivedesign.com">Implementing Responsive Design: Building sites for an anywhere, everywhere web</a> (New Riders, 2012) and was a contributing author for the <a href="http://www.amazon.com/Web-Performance-Daybook-Volume-2/dp/1449332919">Web Performance Daybook Volume 2</a>.<br><br>He sporadically writes about a variety of topics at <a href="http://timkadlec.com">timkadlec.com</a>.
-You can also find him sharing his thoughts in a briefer format on <a href="https://twitter.com/tkadlec">@tkadlec</a>.</p>
+He is very passionate about the Web and can frequently be found speaking about what he’s learned at a variety of Web conferences.
+He wrote <a href="http://implementingresponsivedesign.com">Implementing Responsive Design: Building sites for an anywhere, everywhere web</a> (New Riders, 2012) and was a contributing author for the <a href="http://www.amazon.com/Web-Performance-Daybook-Volume-2/dp/1449332919">Web Performance Daybook Volume 2</a>.
+He sporadically writes about a variety of topics at <a href="http://timkadlec.com">timkadlec.com</a>.
+You can also find him sharing his thoughts in a briefer format on <a href="https://twitter.com/tkadlec">@tkadlec</a>.

 == Marcel Duran
 https://twitter.com/marcelduran